lucascrx/EURECOM_SDN_assistance_DMM/README.md

 Eurecom Semester Project SPRING 2015

-Miscelaneous (drafts of) implementations of SDN controlers at least under OpenDayLight Framework.
-The final idea is to get an implementation allowing Distributed Mobility Managment within the network.
+Miscellaneous (drafts of) implementations of SDN controllers at least under OpenDayLight Framework.
+The final idea is to get an implementation allowing Distributed Mobility Management within the network.

 Documentation about Distributed Mobility Management and Software defined Networking

+As DMM is still nowadays not normalized, we can think to our own way to implement it, the folder called "reflection" is where you can commit your ideas/question/comments... about DMM procedure